If Hua Hin and the Petchaburi region isn’t already at the top of your bucket list, these 24 reasons will convince you why it should be!

 You’ll find yourself spending hours wandering around the boardwalk of the market.
 With nearly 200 shops and 40 market-boats, there is no telling what treasures you will find.
 The floating portion of the market sells everything from food to locally made souvenirs.

-The market is asily navigated by foot.
+The market is easily navigated by foot.
 However, for a really unique experience, some may opt to take a pedalo to circulate through the floating portion of the market.

 In the afternoons you may also experience traditional Thai shows at no additional fees.
 The costumes are beautiful, making for an excellent photo opportunity!

-18. Mingle with monkeys and visit the 20-meter golden Buddha – Chopstick Hill (Khao Takiab)
+20. Mingle with monkeys and visit the 20 meter golden Buddha – Chopstick Hill (Wat Khao Takiap)

 Not only will you want to see the golden Buddha, but the views of the boundless beaches of Hua Hin from this height are phenomenal.